 Myth 3: IBPS SO does not make for a great career choice

 Sh.
 Sunil Mehta – MD and CEO of PNB, Sh.
 Rajkiran Rai G. – MD & CEO of Union Bank of india, Smt.
 Usha Ananthasubramanian – former MD & CEO at Allahabad Bank, Shri Chaitanya Gayatri Chintapalli – former Executive director at Bank of India are all names to reckon with in the Indian banking industry.
 They, and many more, started their careers as an SO and later made up their way to the top.
 Most SOs reached to the CMD level in their career.
 Still thinking why wouldn’t this be a great career?
+Take a look at Kailash Tiwari’s experience (ex-AFO at UBI) to understand what it is like to be an IBPS PO/SO.

 Myth 4: Reading books will suffice